Ancient Tradition Begets New Life

 Find out more about the Maryknoll Deacon Mission Partners Program at www.deacons.maryknoll.us

-Matt Dulka is in full-time ministry with the Maryknoll Fathers and Brothers as Western Regional Director for Mission Promotion and co-directs the Maryknoll Deacon Mission Partners Program.
+Matt Dulka is in full-time ministry with the Maryknoll Fathers and Brothers as Associate Director for the Church Engagement Division and Mission Promotion and co-directs the Maryknoll Deacon Mission Partners Program.